-Van Andel Research Institute (VARI) conducts basic and translational research into the epigenetic, genetic and molecular origins of cancer, Parkinson’s, and other diseases.
-Although VARI is involved in clinical trials, please note that VARI does not treat patients and clinical trials for patients are not conducted at VARI.
-VARI also does not give medical advice.
+Van Andel Institute (VAI) conducts basic and translational research into the epigenetic, genetic and molecular origins of cancer, Parkinson’s, and other diseases.
+Although VAI is involved in clinical trials, please note that VAI does not treat patients and clinical trials for patients are not conducted at VAI.
+VAI also does not give medical advice.
 Patients looking for information or clinical trials may want to consider the following resources:

 Run by the National Institutes of Health (NIH), ClinicalTrials.gov is a searchable site with information on clinical trials in all 50 states and countries around the world.

 National Cancer Institute (NCI), a part of NIH, is the U.S. government’s main agency for cancer research.
 Their website provides general information on cancer, research, grants and training opportunities.

 In addition to a searchable database for cancer clinical trials, the Coalition of Cancer Cooperative Groups also provides resources for people considering enrolling in trials.